How to polish communication skills is one of the most pressing questions for students and professionals alike.

-“But how can listening be a communication skill?”
+“But how could listening be a communication skill?”
 You ask.

 Remember the time when you were a little child?
 Did you start speaking the day you were born?

-That’s how a child gets familiar with the language people speak in the home.
-Gradually, he starts recognising different sounds.
-Over time, he learns to utter words like, “Mamma” and “Papa.”
+That’s how you got familiar with the language you speak.
+And gradually, you started recognising different sounds.
+Over time, you learned to utter words like, “Mamma” and “Papa.”